-Where the exercise of an award is to be accompanied by payment, payment of the exercise price must be by cash or check acceptable to the Administrator or, if so permitted by the Administrator and applicable laws, regulations, and listing requirements, (A) through the delivery of previously acquired unrestricted shares, or the withholding of unrestricted shares otherwise deliverable upon exercise, in either case, that have a fair market value equal to the exercise price; (B) through a broker-assisted exercise program acceptable to the Administrator; (C) by other means acceptable to the Administrator; or (D) by any combination of the foregoing permissible forms of payment.
+Where the exercise of an award is to be accompanied by payment, payment of the exercise price must be by cash or check acceptable to the Administrator or, if so permitted by the Administrator and applicable laws, regulations, and listing requirements, (A) through the delivery of previously acquired unrestricted shares, or the withholding of unrestricted shares otherwise deliverable upon exercise, in either case, that have a fair market value equal to the exercise price; (B) through a broker-assisted exercise program acceptable to the Administrator; or (D) by any combination of the foregoing permissible forms of payment.
 The delivery of previously acquired shares in payment of the exercise price under clause (A) above may be accomplished either by actual delivery or by constructive delivery through attestation of ownership, subject to such rules as the Administrator may prescribe.